|

 Professional Licenses

-If your applicant's occupation is one which requires licensing, ask the Secretary of State,
+If your applicant's occupation is one which requires licensing, ask the

-Department of Labor, or the Accountancy Board for the status of a license.
-Inquire in states
+Secretary of State, Department of Labor, or the Accountancy Board for the status

-issued and expiration date.
-Is the license in good standing?
-Any complaints?
+the date the license was issued and expiration date.
+Is the license in good

 Liability Insurance

-If your contractor will be accomplishing structural work, make sure
+If your contractor will be accomplishing structural work, make sure you are

-you are protected by adequate liability coverage.
+protected by adequate liability coverage.

 Worker's Compensation

-As an employer, it's your right to check worker's compensation
+As an employer, it's your right to check worker's compensation records to make

-records to make sure the person in question does not have a history of accidents occurring on the job.
-The "Worker's
+sure the person in question does not have a history of accidents occurring on

-Compensation Claim History" is comprised of two parts: "First Report of Injury" and "Contested Claims."
+the job.
+The "Worker's Compensation Claim History" is comprised of two parts:

-The records will show: date of injury, type of injury, time lost, and the disposition of the case.
+injury, type of injury, time lost, and the disposition of the case.
 The "

-History" lists the name of the employer, the individual who will almost always willingly volunteer the most
+History" lists the name of the employer, the individual who will almost always

-relevant information.
-If the job applicant will perform physical tasks, a worker's compensation search is
+perform physical tasks, a worker's compensation search is particularly

-particularly important.
+important.
 Be on the lookout for possible abuses of the system.

 Criminal History Investigation

 Check records held by various courts.
-Federal records are maintained at Federal District Courts.
-The
+Federal records are maintained at Federal

-State Supreme Court, Department of Justice, keeps state records.
-State records are stored in the
+District Courts.
+The State Supreme Court, Department of Justice, keeps state

-Central Criminal Records Repository.
 Criminal records are most complete at the county courthouse.

 Criminal Records Searches

-Criminal history searches should include: a county criminal
+Criminal history searches should include: a county criminal court search, a

-court search, a statewide criminal courts search, and a
+statewide criminal courts search, and a national Department of Corrections felon

 National Criminal Search

-If the applicant has moved from job to job, conduct a National
+If the applicant has moved from job to job, conduct a National Criminal Search.

-Criminal Search.
 The records may show charges, adjudication, DOB, and aliases.

-If a person you anticipate hiring will be coming into your home, caring for your children, and/or driving your
+If a person you anticipate hiring will be coming into your home, caring for your

-vehicles, you should perform a Criminal History Investigation.
-Check backgrounds of domestic help, child and
+Investigation.
+Check backgrounds of domestic help, child and health care,

-When these individuals are represented by an agency, both the individual and the agency should be checked out.
+home.
+When these individuals are represented by an agency, both the individual

 Civil Court Records